IanViotti/IanViotti/README.md

 # Hello, World!

 - 👋 Hi, I’m @IanViotti
-- 👀 I’m interested in numerical modeling of mechanical systems and engineering applied machine learning
+- 👀 I’m interested in numerical modeling of mechanical systems and engineering-applied machine learning
 - 🌱 I’m currently learning fundamentals of Machine Learning with Python for my Data Science Roadmap and going through CS50 from Harvard to improve my Computer Science theory knwoledge.